-The Virginia Marine Resources Commission will be awarded up to $1,669,752 over four years to construct and monitor new oyster reefs in the Piankatank River in Virginia.
+The Virginia Marine Resources Commission was awarded up to $1,669,752 over four years to construct and monitor new oyster reefs in the Piankatank River in Virginia.
 The work will be conducted in accordance with the Piankatank River Oyster Restoration Tributary Plan.
 Constructing 30 to 40 acres of oyster reef per year will largely complete the Piankatank River oyster restoration goal.
 Reefs in this area support 11 species managed under the Magnuson-Stevens Fishery Conservation and Management Act, including Atlantic butterfish, bluefish, summer flounder, and black sea bass.

 Jones River, Elm Street Dam Removal at Head of Tide

-The Jones River Watershed Association will be awarded up to $250,000 over two years to remove an in-stream migration barrier, the Elm Street Dam, on the Jones River in Kingston, Massachusetts.
+The Jones River Watershed Association was awarded up to $250,000 over two years to remove an in-stream migration barrier, the Elm Street Dam, on the Jones River in Kingston, Massachusetts.
 This project will increase the amount of habitat accessible to diadromous species—such as river herring—through a head-of-tide dam removal in one of the highest priority watersheds in the Northeast.
 Completion of this project will provide enhanced fish passage through approximately four miles of the Jones River and an additional five miles of tributary stream habitat.

 Temple Stream Habitat Connectivity Project

-The Atlantic Salmon Federation will be awarded up to $1,065,551 over three years to improve floodplain connectivity and remove barriers to fish passage in the Kennebec River watershed in Maine.
+The Atlantic Salmon Federation was awarded up to $1,065,551 over three years to improve floodplain connectivity and remove barriers to fish passage in the Kennebec River watershed in Maine.
 The removal of Walton’s Mill Dam and the replacement of two road-stream crossings will provide access to 52.3 miles of high-quality stream habitat to endangered Atlantic salmon, a NOAA Species in the Spotlight, as well as American eel, blueback herring, brook trout, sea lamprey, and other species.
 The project will also improve a local park and reduce the costs of structural repair and maintenance for the community.

 Town River Restoration Project - High Street Dam Removal & Bridge Replacement

-The Massachusetts Department of Fish and Game will be awarded $175,000 to plan for the restoration of Town River by removing the obsolete High Street Dam and replacing the undersized, 200-year-old High Street Bridge.
+The Massachusetts Department of Fish and Game was awarded $175,000 to plan for the restoration of Town River by removing the obsolete High Street Dam and replacing the undersized, 200-year-old High Street Bridge.
 Project partners will develop engineered designs for dam removal and bridge replacement and open 10 miles of habitat for species like river herring and American eel.